 Below are some examples of software images from OfficeSpace that accurately demonstrate their products in detailed screen views.
 Both give you a fantastic idea of what to expect.

 Display the main solutions your product can offer.
 A great way to help explain your features is by marrying them with icons or illustrations to visually explain the point.
-Clinic to Cloud uses some amazing animated illustrations to highlight their top features to engage the user.
+Clinic to Cloud uses some amazing animated illustrations to highlight top features to engage the user.

 Allow people to try your software so they can begin learning the ins and outs.
 Once they have a taste of the inner workings and see upfront how beneficial it is to their business, you are one step closer to converting them.